utdata/icj-class/sass/sass-03.md

 @import 'base';
 ```

-Remember that you don't need add the underscore or the `.scss` with these import designations, as Sass assumes them already.
+Remember that you don't need to add the underscore or the `.scss` with these import designations, as Sass assumes them already.

 Make sure these @imports come _AFTER_ your variables, because this CSS still cascades, and the variables are used by the imports.